DrakirL/DrakirL.github.io/p10/ancestry.md

 ### Drake's Eyes?
 You have Perception/Darkvision?
 ### Elemental Heritage
-Choose one of the following Damage types: Acid, Cold, Fire, or Lightning.
+Choose Acid damage, Cold damage, Fire damage, or Lightning damage.
 You gain the following benefits:
-+ You are Resistant to damage of your chosen type.
++ You have 1 Resistance against your chosen damage type.
-+ You can use your Action to exhale a torrent of energy in a 15-foot Blast originating from you.
-Each creature within the area must make an Agility Save against your Passive Magic Skill, taking to 1d8 damage of the chosen type per Level on a fail, or half as much on a success.
++ You can use 1 Action to exhale a torrent of energy (Range: Self, Area: Blast 15).
+Make a Casting Test.
+Each other creature within the area must make an Agility Save against your Magic Might, taking to damage equal to your Degree on a fail, or half as much on a success.
+The damage is of your chosen damage type.
 #### <br>
 ### Archetypical Adventurer
 Choose one of the following benefits:
 <br><br>
 **Mage** <br>
-You learn one Rank 1 Cantrip Spell of your choice from any Spell List.
+Learn one Cantrip Spell of your choice.
 <br><br>
 **Warrior** <br>
-You have one additional Hit Die.
+Increase your Maximum HP by 1.